varuns23/tac-hep.github.io/pages/training-modules/analysis-systems-and-facilities.md

 to prepare the students to develop scalable, performant and innovative tools within the ecosystem.

+Development of this module is partially supported by the [IRIS-HEP software institute](https://iris-hep.org/).

 ## Topics

 - The scientific Python ecosystem (3.5 hours)